rpsychologist/marginal-two-part/README.md

 - `0_run_sims.R` sources all the simulation files.

 ## Results
-These two files are used to summarise the results:
+These two files are used to summarize the results:
 - `1_results.R`
-  Summarise all the results for the simulation with complete data, and saves the figures to `figures\`
+  Summarize all the results for the simulation with complete data, and saves the figures to `figures\`
 - `1_results_MAR.R`
   Summarizes MAR simulation and creates a table with the results